Council Tax Support

 - your household income, this includes savings, pensions and your partner’s income

 - if other adults live with you

-We aim to make a decision on complete applications within 14 days.
-If we need further information to support your claim we will write to you.
+We aim to decide complete applications with all required supporting evidence within 14 days.
 We will notify you once your claim has been assessed.